Keyboard shortcuts

 Updates land in the Changelog.
 File GitHub issues for questions, bugs, or requests.

 This guide introduces the basic concepts and structure of a Mergeway workspace.
 It is intended for new users who want to understand how to set up and use Mergeway effectively.
+For runnable sample workspaces, see the examples directory in the GitHub repository.

 A Mergeway workspace is just a folder with a few predictable parts.
 Knowing the vocabulary makes the CLI output easier to read.